sirca/bdkd_datastore/datastore/README.md

 # BDKD Datastore

-Storage solution that can store large amount of file-like objects in the form of datasets.
+Storage solution that manage large amount data (file-like objects) in the form of datasets.

 For example the BDKD project uses Amazon Web Services’ (AWS) Simple Storage Solution (S3) as its datastore solution.